YorkEarwaker/Graphics/README.md

 # Graphics
-Visial depictions of things, picture, diagram, drawing, art, 2d 3d 4d .
+Visual depictions of things, picture, diagram, drawing, art, 2d 3d 4d .
 Rendering off line & real time.

 Exploring relation, if there is any to be found with current tech, between graphics and artificial visual cortex.